Primary stage of socialism: Changing views on capitalism

-The reconception of socialism led directly to the reconception of capitalism because of their diametric opposition to each other.
+The re-conception of socialism led directly to the re-conception of capitalism because of their diametric opposition to each other.
 Previously, the CCP had said supporting capitalism meant supporting a historical retreat and capitalism was considered the diametric opposite of socialism and their relations were considered hostile and incompatible.
-The official reconception of the two terms was sanctioned in the Political Report to the 13th National Congress.
+The official re-conception of the two terms was sanctioned in the Political Report to the 13th National Congress.
 Before the reform efforts, capitalism and socialism were believed to be part of a sequential relationship, the latter developing from the former.
 A less traditional view was that capitalism had proven it had a "greater capacity for creating human civilization" than Marx expected, which indirectly meant that socialism could learn from capitalism.
 Another mark of continuity was that the two systems existed alongside each other.

 The first change in official discourse was to rebuke Vladimir Lenin's theory of imperialism.
 Lenin had reached the conclusion that capitalism had reached the stage of imperialism, a stage in which capitalism would undergo a protracted crisis that would lead to war, the inevitable socialist revolutions and the end of war by the newly established socialist states.
 This theory had formed the basis of Chinese foreign policy well into the 1970s, but was not officially rebuked until Zhao's report to the 13th National Congress.
 At the congress, Zhao re-used a 1985 statement by Deng Xiaoping, in which he said, "[t]he major themes of the contemporary world are peace and development".
 By saying that the task of socialist countries was maintaining "peace and development" rather than "war and revolution", Deng was upbraiding Lenin's theory.
 According to Su and Zhang, the rationale for the change was that: